-- (1) March 1 of the crop year. - (2) The insured is responsible for premium based on: - (a) the PIVR-may be prorated the first year and will be prorated if insurance attaches after June 1. - (b) a revised PIVR-will be prorated from the starting month to end of crop year. - (c) a Peak Inventory Value Report-will be prorated from starting to ending month.
+- (1) March 1 of the crop year. - (2) The insured is responsible for premium based on: - (a) The PIVR may be prorated the first year and will be prorated if insurance attaches after June 1. - (b) A revised PIVR-will be prorated from the starting month to end of crop year. - (c) A PIVR-will be prorated from starting to ending month.

-In accordance with section 7(c) of the Nursery CP, premium will be charged for the entire month for any calendar month during which any amount of coverage is provided under the Nursery CP or the Peak Inventory Endorsement.
+In accordance with Section 7(c) of the Nursery CP, premium will be charged for the entire month for any calendar month during which any amount of coverage is provided under the Nursery CP or the Peak Inventory Endorsement.
 Premium for less than a year is prorated using the monthly proration factors contained in the actuarial documents.
 If a producer applies for insurance on or after March 1 for the current crop year or submits a PIVR or catalog on or after that date (including a revised PIVR), premium will be due at the time of application.
 Premium will also be prorated when PIVRs or catalogs are submitted with applications after the SCD.

-(d) the election of the Rehabilitation Endorsement.
+(d) The election of the Rehabilitation Endorsement.